bradysillito/startup/README.md

 # startup
-repository for cs260 start up project
+This repository will contain the work and changes for my CS260 Start-Up Project Idea